zacspeer/Duplicate-Profile-Finder/README.md

 <h1>Simple Duplicate Profile Finder app using Django framework</h1>

+Description: This is a simple app which takes in the User profile and finds the duplicate/similar profiles.
+This is built using Django and uses fuzzywuzzy library for string matching(Learn more about it here: https://pypi.org/project/fuzzywuzzy/).
 Hi, to run this app please follow the instructions below.

 * First clone this repository and extract it.